Stuff to Know Before You Go...

 - Definitely don’t bring expensive jewelry, watches, or leather coats.

-- If you plan to bring and use your cell phone, make sure you check your plan for foreign usage and international calling costs.
-Phone cards are pretty cheap in China — about $4 for 20 minutes of international calling, so that might be a better option.
-Or look into Skpe for free video calling with your friends and family online.
+- If you plan to bring and use your phone, make sure you check your plan for foreign usage and international calling costs.
+Phone cards are pretty cheap in Peru—so that might be a better option.
+Or look into Skype for free video calling with your friends and family online.

 When traveling abroad there are two separate issues for electricity: plug style and voltage.
-Most outlets in China uses the same style plugs as the US (flat two-pronged), so you will not need a plug adaptor.
-However the electricity in China is 220 Volts (the US is 110 Volts) so electrical appliances from the US will not work in China without a voltage converter.
-A convenient exception is battery chargers, which are usually dual voltage.
+Most outlets in Peru uses the same style plugs as the US (flat two-pronged), so you will not need a plug adaptor.
+However the electricity in Peru is 220 Volts (the US is 110 Volts) so electrical appliances from the US will not work in Peru without a voltage converter.
+A convenient exception is battery chargers, which are almost always dual voltage.
 (Check the label: if it says input 110-220 V, then you're OK).
 So if the only electronic items you are bringing are battery chargers (such as for your camera or computer), then you will not need to bring any adaptors or converters with you.

 You don't need to change any money before you go.
-Once we arrive, you can get Chinese money out of the ATM, either at the airport, or the next day in the city.
+Once we arrive, you can get soles out of the ATM, either at the airport, or the next day in the city.
 You won't be needing cash right away.
-If you have a UWO Credit Union account, you can use ATM machines in China four times a month with no fee.
-In my experience, Chinese ATMs do not charge you an additional fee.
+If you have a UWO Credit Union account, you can use ATM machines in Peru four times a month with no fee.
+Find out what your situation is before you leave.
 Besides ease, another nice thing about ATMs is that you get the market exchange rate.
-All other ATM cards will work in China, but the amount you pay varies by bank and type of account.
-Find out what your situation is before you leave.

-As for credit cards, you can charge some things like dinners in “nice” restaurants or items at the large department stores.
-In many cases, you’ll get a better deal paying with Yuan cash, since both the store and the credit card company will assess a penalty (sometimes up to 8%).
+As for credit cards, you can charge some things like dinners in “nice” restaurants or larger stores.
+In many cases, you’ll get a better deal paying with soles cash, since both the store and the credit card company will assess a fee (sometimes up to 8%).
 So plan instead of paying cash for things.
 One good place to use your credit card is at the grocery store—they’re used to it and it’s easy.
 Often the grocery store has a cafeteria and lots of take-out food including sandwiches, roasted chicken and french fries, pizza, empanadas, desserts, etc.

 What to Plan to Spend

 Generally, tips are not included on restaurant tabs, and most people do NOT tip waiters in the cheaper restaurants.
 Waitpersons in these restaurants are usually family members of the owner.
 If you want to tip, something on the order of 5% is acceptable.
 In the nicer restaurants and tourist restaurants, you may find that a service charge has already been added in to the bill, so look carefully.
 You should not tip taxi drivers (see the section on taking taxis).
 You do not need to tip any of our tour guides, as our program has already budget money for tips.

 Shopping and Bargaining

-- You’re more likely to get a bad deal buying items at a tourist site like the top of the Great Wall.
-That said, I've found the tourist shops in Hangzhou pretty reasonable.
+- You’re more likely to get a bad deal buying items at a tourist site or in Agua Calientes at the foot of Machu Picchu.

 - Always bargain.
-Remember, exchange is bilaterally beneficial.
+Exchange is bilaterally beneficial.
 You are not forcing them to sell to you, so if they agree to a price it must also be good for them.

 - Bargain cheerfully and nicely; if the price is too high smile and shake your head.
-Sometimes it helps to show you only have 50 Yuan (or whatever).
+Sometimes it helps to show you only have 10 soles (or whatever).
 This is why keeping small change in your pocket is helpful.

 - Go shopping with small change and try to pay as exactly as possible.
-People are unlikely to have change for large denominations.
-And, they'll claim they don’t have change to get a better price from you.
+People are unlikely to have change for large dollar denominations or large soles.
+They claim they don’t have change to get a better price from you.

-- You can bargain even if you can't speak Chinese by writing down numbers, hold up fingers, or punching numbers in on a calculator.
+- You can bargain even if your Spanish isn’t very good by writing down numbers, hold up fingers, or punching numbers in on a calculator.
 This is actually very common and everyone is used to it.

-- Ask Chinese students to recommend stores or to go with you.
+- Ask Peruvians to recommend stores or to go with you.
 Or, ask someone before you go what you should pay for something.